ggeerraarrdd/eevveerryyddaayy/README.md

 4. Fill in the fields and click the submit button.

-    🎉 Congratualtions!
+    🎉 Congratulations!
 You're a day closer to achieving your goal!

 ## Author(s)